puzzle/delivery-pipeline-concept/stages/01-build/README.md

 ### Static Analysis

-Static code analysis (SCA) of the software source code.
+The static analysis step consists of:

-* static code analysis
+* static Code Analysis (SCA), and
-* Static Application Security Testing (SAST)
+* static Application Security Testing (SAST).

 More details and tool suggestions: [static-analysis.md](static-analysis.md)

-### dependency checks
+### Dependency Checks

+This pipeline step consists of:

-* check dependencies for updates
+* checking dependencies for updates,
-* check dependencies for security problems
+* checking dependencies for security problems, and
-* license checks
+* checking licenses.

 More details and tool suggestions: [dependency-checks.md](dependency-checks.md)